ap211unitech/ap211unitech/README.md

 * 🖥️  See my portfolio at [arjunporwal.vercel.app](https://arjunporwal.vercel.app)
 * ✉️  You can contact me at [porwalarjun95@gmail.com](mailto:porwalarjun95@gmail.com)
 * 🧠  I'm learning Rust
-* ⚡  I love playing cricket, but I am still trying to be better 🤫
+* ⚡  I love playing cricket, and I am still trying to be better 🤫

 ### 🔧 Tech Stack